gabosterwall/dev-portfolio-v2/README.md

 ## License

 This project is licensed under the MIT License, following the original repository's licensing terms.
 You are free to use, modify, and distribute this project under the same license.
-Please note that since the design is inspired by [Britanny Chiang's](https://github.com/bchiang7), crediting them is highly appreciated.
-For full details, refer to the original repository's license file.
+Please note that since the design is by [Britanny Chiang's](https://github.com/bchiang7), crediting them is highly appreciated.

 ## Contact